Gov. Hochul signs LGBTQ+ legislation into law - NewsBreak

 Gov. Hochul signs LGBTQ+ legislation into law

 ALBANY, N.Y.
-(NEWS10) — While more states work toward passing laws to protect LGBTQ+ people.
-New legislation has been signed by Governor Kathy Hochu which empowers New York State agencies to provide further support to LGBTQ+ New Yorkers.
+(WTEN) — While more states work toward passing laws to protect LGBTQ+, new legislation has been signed by Governor Kathy Hochu which empowers state agencies to provide further support to LGBTQ+ New Yorkers.

+On Sunday, the Governor signed three bills in honor of LGBTQ+ Pride Month.

 The new legislation establishes the Lorena Borjas Transgender Wellness and Equity Fund to support organizations that provide critical services for the transgender, gender non-conforming, and non-binary community.
 In addition to adding a non-binary gender X options for gender designations in elected positions that require that the elected people be of varying genders.

 This law will ensure that non-binary New Yorkers can fully participate in the democratic system.
-Further legislation will also require political parties to change their rules to permit people who do not identify as a binary gender to be elected to party positions.Volunteers continue Susan B. Anthony Neighborhood clean-up effort
+Further legislation will also require political parties to change their rules to permit people who do not identify as a binary gender to be elected to party positions.Supreme Court overturns Roe: What happens now?

 Currently, party rules may require candidates to select “male” or “female” when seeking office, excluding non-binary people or requiring them to select a gender that they do not identify with.
 This historic legislation ensures that non-binary New Yorkers can fully participate in a democratic system truly reflective of the state’s diversity.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.